LunaTechsDev/LunaLite/README.md

 ## How To Use

+## Build Process
+> Simply run haxe compile.hxml

-## Cleaning Output
+## Features
-> Run clean-js-compile.js to clean the output for the comments and plugin parameters.
+* Full access to the Haxe Standard Library
+* Easily add your contact information through the attribution text
+* Change your build process for each and every plugin you create
+* Type inference and code completion while creating your plugins
+* Compile time checks to prevent null errors in your code

 ## RoadMap